fvwmorg/fvwmorg.github.io/Wiki/Modules/FvwmEvent/index.md

 The last remaining item is to make certain windows borderless and to remove their title so that they appear to cover the entire viewport.
-In the simplest case, the window's name or class is known beforehand, and an appropriate style line can be set6.
+In the simplest case, the window's name or class is known beforehand, and an appropriate style line can be set[^3].
 For example:

+{% highlight fvwm %}
+Style "name of window" !Title, !Borders, HandleWidth 0, BorderWidth 0, ResizeHintOverride
+{% endhighlight %}

-Style "name of window" !Title, !Borders, HandleWidth 0, BorderWidth 0, ResizeHintOverride That line ought to be pretty self-explanatory.
-The ResizeHintOverride condition makes those applications which are column-sized aware (such as XTerm, GVim, XV, etc) not to be so.
+That line ought to be pretty self-explanatory.
+The `ResizeHintOverride` condition makes those applications which are column-sized aware (such as XTerm, GVim, XV, etc) not to be so.
 Without it, some applications would leave a noticeable gap at the bottom of the screen.